jpaluska/churn_data_project/README.md

 ## Project Structure
 The project is structured as follows:

-## Data exploration and preprocessing
+- Data exploration and preprocessing
-Feature engineering
+- Feature engineering
-Model selection and hyperparameter tuning
+- Model selection and hyperparameter tuning
-Model evaluation
+- Model evaluation
-Feature importance analysis
+- Feature importance analysis
-Handling class imbalance
+- Handling class imbalance
-Recommendations and insights
+- Recommendations and insights
-Conclusion and future work
+- Conclusion and future work

 ## Models Used
 Three classification models were employed in this project:

-Decision Tree
+- Decision Tree
-Random Forest
+- Random Forest
-Gradient Boosting
+- Gradient Boosting
 Hyperparameter tuning was performed using GridSearchCV to find the best parameters for each model.
+Crossfold validation was performed on the Random Forest model to validate the accuracy.

 ## Results
 The Random Forest model with hyperparameter tuning achieved the best performance, with an accuracy of 86%.
 The model's performance was evaluated using accuracy score, classification report, confusion matrix, and ROC curve.